grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

 # CLI flag: -alertmanager.max-alerts-count
 [alertmanager_max_alerts_count: <int> | default = 0]

-# Maximum total size of alerts that a single user can have, alert size is the
+# Maximum total size of alerts that a single tenant can have, alert size is the
 # sum of the bytes of its labels, annotations and generatorURL.
 Inserting more
 # alerts will fail with a log message and metric increment.
 0 = no limit.
 # CLI flag: -alertmanager.max-alerts-size-bytes